Brazilian Coffee and Culture

 There are 12 states in Brazil which are responsible for the production of Brazilian coffee and around 300,000 coffee plantations in total.
 Where most countries specialise in growing a single type of bean, Brazil produce both Arabica and Robusta, which is partly why they play such a big part in the production and export of coffee around the world.

-Interestingly, the production of Brazilian coffee is so huge that is has a knock-on effect to the rest of the world.
+Interestingly, the production of Brazilian coffee beans is so huge that is has a knock-on effect to the rest of the world.
 If something goes wrong in the coffee production capital like a drought, then expect coffee prices all over the world to increase.

 The flavour of Brazilian coffee